 So, if the potential buyer says yes, they will be attending, you then need to find out if they are bidding and how much they are actually willing to bid to.

-You might think this is a bit of a bold question to ask, but you can justify it by telling the buyers that in order to educate the seller and get the reserve set at a reasonable price, knowing how much they are willing to bid will actually work in their favour.
+You might think this is a bit of a bold question to ask, but you can justify it by telling the buyers that in order to educate the seller and get the reserve set at a reasonable price, knowing how much they are willing to bid will actually work in their favor.

 Some people will say that they are bidding but are not yet sure as to how much.
 This is when you offer to send them through recent sales indicatives and make sure they have a copy of the contract, conditions, deposit, and anything else they need.